linwaiwai/fizz-gateway/README.en-us.md

 ## What 's Fizz Gateway？

-A Managerment API Gateway in Java.
+An Aggregation API Gateway in Java .
 Fizz Gateway is a Java-based microservice gateway that can realize hot service aggregation, automatic authorization selection, online service script coding, online testing, high-performance routing, API audit management and other purposes.
 It has a powerful The custom plug-in system can be extended by youself, and provides a friendly graphical configuration interface, which can quickly help enterprises to manage API services, reduce middle layer glue code, reduce coding investment, and improve the stability and security of API services.

 ## Demo